 2. There were very few parenting blogs

-The Motherlode at The New York Times was still five years away.
-Without bloggers, I did not have access to the wealth of parenting information, camaraderie and conversation that exists today.
+Without mom bloggers, I did not have access to the wealth of parenting information, camaraderie and conversation that exists today.
 On the other hand, I had far less with which to compare myself and feed my insecurities.
+I love reading parenting blogs and am all the wiser for it but sometimes it is tough to cope with the all too perfect images we see there.

 3. Ten years ago, we were a less accepting nation